 This personalized Walmart seller support can be invaluable for sellers, particularly those who are new to the Walmart marketplace.

 In addition to this, Walmart offers more extensive and transparent seller performance metrics than Amazon.

-Walmart’s Seller Performance Scorecard provides detailed information on a seller’s performance in areas such as on-time shipping, order cancellations, and customer service, allowing sellers to identify areas for improvement and take action to address any issues.
+Walmart’s seller performance scorecard, which is available in the seller center, provides detailed information on a seller’s performance in areas such as on-time shipping, order cancellations, and customer service, allowing sellers to identify areas for improvement and take action to address any issues.